On a titular peninsula, Sorrento is a well-tended tourist town that's not too far south of, not-so-neat, Naples.

 That's only if you're not being held captive by your hotel's private pool and tied into the dining.
 It's either that or feign interest in the Chiesa dei Servi di Maria where you'll be told to 'Sssh!' and to cover up those shoulders every day.

-This was fifteen years earlier and unbeknownst at the time, the first authentic, Neapolitan-style pizza.
+This was 15 years earlier and unbeknownst at the time, the first authentic, Neapolitan-style pizza.
 Thinking back, it was thought that the burnt bits were because they'd left it in too long and was someone who played up front for Inter Milan.

 The backstreets provide the setting for that familiar, afternoon mooch where the lemons are nearly as big as the melons.